Jahnavi-M09/my-demo/README.md

 # my-demo
-This is my git repository
+This is mine git repository.